See How Jesus Fulfills the Law and the Prophets

-Jesus, in his sacrificial death on the cross, became the ultimate sacrifice for sin to end all sin sacrifices.
-In his once-and-for-all sacrifice, he died to make us right with God, to reconcile us into right relationship with the Almighty.
+Jesus, in his sacrificial death on the cross, becomes the ultimate sacrifice for sin to end all sin sacrifices.
+In his once-and-for-all sacrifice, he dies to make us right with God, to reconcile us into right relationship with the Almighty.

-Despite Jesus’s fresh way of looking at the understandings of his people, most of his followers still struggled to fully comprehend what he meant.
-They wrestled to reconcile his teachings with their traditions.
+Despite Jesus’s fresh way of looking at the understandings of his people, most of his followers struggle to fully comprehend what he means.
+They wrestle to reconcile his teachings with their traditions.

-One such person asked Jesus to identify the greatest commandment in the Old Testament.
-Jesus’s answer was love.
-He said to “love God with all our heart, soul, and mind.”
+One such person asks Jesus to identify the greatest commandment in the Old Testament.
+Jesus’s answer is love.
+He says to “love God with all our heart, soul, and mind.”

-This stands as the greatest commandment, but then he added one more.
-He said to “love others as much as we love ourselves” (Matthew 22:36-40).
+This stands as the greatest commandment, but then he adds one more.
+He says to “love others as much as we love ourselves” (Matthew 22:36-40).
 These two simple principles summarize all the Old Testament Law and the writings of the prophets.

-Jesus removed a set of impossible-to-please laws and replaced them with one principle: love.
+Jesus removes a set of impossible-to-please laws and replaces them with one principle: love.

-What’s important to understand when we consider that Jesus came to fulfill the Old Testament law and the writings of the prophets is we must put the Old Testament in proper perspective.
+What’s important to understand when we consider that Jesus fulfills the Old Testament law and the writings of the prophets is that we must put the Old Testament in proper perspective.

-This doesn’t mean to ignore the Old Testament because Jesus fulfilled it, but it does mean we need to consider the Old Testament in the context to which it was given.
-In addition to teaching people how to live back then, the Law and the prophets also pointed them to the coming Savior, Jesus.
+This doesn’t mean to ignore the Old Testament because Jesus fulfills it, but it does mean we need to consider the Old Testament in the context to which it was given.
+In addition to teaching people how to live back then, the Law and the prophets also points them to the coming Savior, Jesus.

-Yes, Jesus came to fulfill the Old Testament Law and the writings of the prophets.
+Yes, Jesus fulfills the Old Testament Law and the writings of the prophets.
 And we are the benefactor of that.